23 Free & Cheap Things to Do in NYC Right Now

 Visiting museums in New York City doesn’t have to mean waving goodbye to your wallet.
 On free admission days, you can soak in culture and history without spending a dime.

 • American Folk Art Museum: This cozy spot showcases the creativity of self-taught artists.
 Free entry every day makes it a sweet deal for art enthusiasts on a budget.
-For an extra sprinkle of delight, visit on a Thursday evening when there’s often live music.
+Visit on a Thursday evening when there’s often live music.

 • MoMA PS1: It’s the cooler, edgier cousin of the MoMA.
-All New York residents get free admittance to this contemporary art haven.
+All New York state residents get free admission to this contemporary art haven.

 • Cooper Hewitt, Smithsonian Design Museum: Interested in design and innovation?
 Check their schedule, and you might just witness design genius without spending a penny.